 Your SAT Test Day is fast approaching, and you need our top 5 tips–last-minute SAT Math tips and strategies to maximize your score.
-We’ve got you covered!
-Remember that your SAT Math subscores will reflect how you perform on specific questions tied to The Heart of Algebra, Passport to Advanced Math, and Problem Solving and Data Analysis concepts.
-Don’t forget to learn more about the SAT Math section.
+Don’t panic; we’ve got you covered.
+Remember that your SAT Math subscores will reflect how you perform on specific questions tied to The Heart of Algebra, Passport to Advanced Math, and Problem Solving and Data Analysis concepts, and don’t forget to learn the details of the SAT Math section.

 Step 1: Read the question, identifying and organizing important information as you go